Last updated on February 14th, 2023

 If your small business or startup needs a user-friendly website, you can source many new and effective design ideas from Designhill.
 It is a leading marketplace where you have access to dozens of designers.
 They will work on your design contest.
 You can pick one winning design at an affordable price.

-To start a website design company, you should follow some time-tested design principles.
+To start a web design company, you should follow some time-tested design principles.
 These include the rule of visual hierarchy, the F pattern, giving fewer options to the viewers, following the rule of the golden ratio, etc. With such principles, your website can hold the attention of your readers and viewers to retain them on your web pages.